tianon/debian-bin/repo/README.md

 Since this gets repetitive if the repository is intended to be the same software maintained/built for several different "target" suites/distros, I maintain this file as `metadata.jq` which can then easily generate `metadata.json` (`jq --tab -nSf metadata.jq > metadata.json`) so that duplication can be managed programmatically.

 To generate the primary repository metadata (`dists/xxx`, `pool/xxx`, `incoming/xxx`, etc), invoke `apt-ftparchive-wrapper.sh`.

+To validate and move files from `incoming/xxx` into the appropriate `pool/xxx` subdirectories, invoke `incoming.sh`.